Chilalo Graphite Project

 Since the initial discovery of Chilalo in 2014, Graphex has adopted a clear and differentiated strategy to produce graphite for the expendable graphite market based on flake suitability for the manufacture of flame-retardant building materials and their attractive growth and value characteristics.
 Testwork has confirmed that Chilalo product is suitable for multiple expandable graphite products including graphite foil, graphite paper, seals, gaskets and flame retardants.

 Targeting the expandable graphite market

-Graphex has deliberately and strategically targeted the expandable market based on its attractive growth and value characteristics.
-While future optionality to supply the battery market exists as that market develops, the size of the expandable graphite market, its premium prices and the suitability of Chilalo graphite for the production of expandable graphite has meant that the Company has prioritised supplying the Chinese expandable graphite market as the primary focus.
+Graphex has strategically targeted the expandable graphite market based on its attractive growth and value characteristics.
+The size of the expandable graphite market, its premium prices and the suitability of Chilalo graphite for the production of expandable graphite has meant that the Company has prioritised supplying the Chinese expandable graphite market as the primary focus.

-Traditional markets for graphite, such as refractories, which is the primary existing market for graphite requires medium to large flake material and is a lower growth market.
+Traditional markets for graphite, such as refractories, which is the major existing market for graphite, requires medium to large flake material and is a lower growth market.
 While the battery market is a clear growth market, it uses fine material, has readily available supply (both existing and in the pipeline) and as a result, attracts relatively low prices.

 Flame retardant building materials – a demand source that may outstrip batteries